 Our Voice: Citizen Science for Health Equity

-The Our Voice Initiative empowers community members to drive change in their local environments.
-Using the Discovery Tool mobile app, these “citizen scientists” document features of their communities that impact their ability to lead healthy lives.
+The Our Voice Initiative activates the power of people as change agents to build healthier and more vibrant communities.
+Using the Our Voice Discovery Tool mobile app, local “citizen scientists” document features of their communities that impact their ability to lead healthy lives.
 They then review their own findings, prioritize areas for change, and mobilize to promote improvements that will support community health.

 Our Voice in Action

 Pam Jiner is a Citizen Scientist and “Street Fighter” who has used the power of data to advocate for infrastructure improvements in her Denver, Colorado community.
 Through her work as a Program Director for Montebello Walks and as a member of GirlTrek, Pam has engaged over a hundred community members to take action.
-Using the Our Voice Discovery Tool app gave her an appreciation for the importance of data in driving change.
-Pam recently presented her work at the 2021 APHA conference.
+Pam presented her work at the 2021 APHA conference.

 Camille Llanes-Fontanilla, Executive Director of SOMOS Mayfair in East San José, speaks about the Our Voice collaboration that helped to shape the organization’s Equity Platform.
 SOMOS Mayfair supports children, organizes families, and connects neighbors to uplift the dreams, power, and leadership of community and address systemic inequities.